Codecademy/docs/PULL_REQUEST_TEMPLATE.md

 ## Description

-Please include a summary of the change.
+Please include a summary of the change, such as which topic(s) and file(s).
 Please also include relevant motivation and context.